tatianamac/tm11ty/src/posts/white-guyde.md

 [Read this comic on how you shift that load](https://english.emmaclit.com/2017/05/20/you-shouldve-asked/comment-page-9/) (not THAT kind of load).

 Never allow yourself to stay comfortable.
 Comfort is complicity.
 Discomfort means change.
 Sit with it.

+For the white women in your life: Don't worry, [wrote white women's guide too](/posts/save-the-tears)!